The Ultimate Brother Toner Guide (2025)

 Print a free shipping label through Brother's Smart Label system and return your empty cartridges in the package your new cartridge came in.

-How long should a Brothers laser printer cartridge last?
+How long should a Brother laser printer cartridge last?

 Depending on how often you print, you can get years of use from a genuine Brother toner cartridge.